HCJ 1951/99

 c.
 The Lebanese Health Ministry operates clinics in certain villages

-in the Security Zone and even small hospitals.
+the Security Zone and even small hospitals.

 d.
 Water is supplied to the residents, among other ways, through the